 hreflang ProtocolThe success of a multilingual website entirely depends on its underlying technical structure and strict adherence to search engine guidelines.

-Avoid using URL parameters (e.g., site.com/?lang=de), as they are difficult for search engines to accurately crawl and index.
+Do not use URL parameters (e.g., site.com/?lang=de), as they are difficult for search engines to accurately crawl and index.

 Functions: